Emergency rental assistance applications continue

-The City of Fort Worth and its partner agencies will begin accepting applications March 8 for emergency rental assistance.
-Fort Worth residents can apply for help with rent, past due rent, utilities, past due utility payments and other housing expenses resulting from the coronavirus outbreak.
+The City of Fort Worth and its partner agencies will begin accepting applications for emergency rental assistance.
+Residents can apply for help with rent, past due rent, utilities, past due utility payments and other housing expenses resulting from the coronavirus outbreak.

 The goal of the program is keeping families in their homes.
 Renters may be eligible for help if they’ve qualified for unemployment, experienced a reduction in household income or other financial hardship due to COVID-19 and are at risk of homelessness or housing instability.

 Generally, rental assistance is available in three-month increments.
 Household income must be recertified every three months to continue receiving assistance, but can last up to 12 months plus an additional three months, if necessary, to ensure housing stability.